krrodriguez26/JavaScriptFundamentals/README.md

 # JavaScriptFundamentals

-# Project Description: T
+# Project Description:
-his weeks project is focused on  building a timed coding quiz with multiple-choice questions, along with a highscore feature in which the player will be able to to save their highscore.
+This weeks project is focused on  building a timed coding quiz with multiple-choice questions, along with a highscore feature in which the player will be able to to save their highscore.

 # Requirements:
 GIVEN I am taking a code quiz